Pipatko19/tic-tac-toe-expanded/README.md

 # tic-tac-toe Expanded
 tic-tac-toe with a twist.
-starting from 1x1, Everytime the board is filled, it will expand on each side.
+Starting from 1x1, every time the board is filled it will expand on each side.
 Player wins after placing 5 consecutive marks